HHousen/lecture2notes/doc/end-to-end/transcribe.rst

 The recommended method is DeepSpeech since it works offline (``google`` does not), has good accuracy (better than ``sphinx``, accuracy of ``google`` unknown), is actively maintained (``sphinx`` and ``google`` are dated), is completely open source (``google`` is mysterious), and is the most reliable (``google`` frequently times out and ``sphinx`` is difficult to work with (including installation and actual processing of files).

 Additionally, it is recommended to combine DeepSpeech with ``--chunk`` set to ``speech`` (``speech`` is better than ``silence``) since this will give a progress indicator and probably increase speed.
 If DeepSpeech is run without chunking then the process will seem to hang, especially on longer audio files.
+Simple tests indicate that chunking can improve speed by up to 60%, but also can cause a 12% increase in WER (12% worse).

 1. **YouTube:** (:meth:`transcribe.transcribe_main.get_youtube_transcript`) This method only works if the lecture to be summarized is a YouTube video that contains manually added captions.